About

 Academic Experiences at a Professional Pace

-We collaborate with leaders and organizations to support staff development and customize programs that address the specific needs of professionals and practitioners.
-Our offerings are made stronger and more relevant thanks to the talent of our dynamic instructors, who possess expertise and experience in a range of topics—from bilingual education to autism spectrum disorder.
+We collaborate with leaders and organizations to offer responsive, research-based, and transformative professional development opportunities that address the specific needs of professionals and practitioners.
+Our offerings are made stronger and more relevant thanks to the talent of our dynamic instructors, who possess expertise and experience in a range of topics—from bilingual education to the questions of suffering and meaning at the heart of the human condition.

 Ashana Hurd